|

 History of the Hawaiian Christmas

-King Kamehameha Iv And Queen Emma
+King Kamehameha IV and Queen Emma

 King Kamehameha IV & Queen Emma